 We have traveled a rocky road, there is no mistake about that.
 We have had long rendezvous with hurt pride, frustration, self-pity, misunderstanding and fear.
 These are not pleasant companions.
-We have been Written in 1939, when there were few women in AA, this chapter assumes that the alcoholic in the home is likely to be the husband.
-But many of the suggestions given here may be adapted to help the person who lives with a woman alcoholic-whether she is still drinking or is recovering in AA A further source of help is noted on page 121.

-driven to maudlin sympathy, to bitter resentment.
+We have been driven to maudlin sympathy, to bitter resentment.
 Some of us veered from extreme to extreme, ever hoping that one day our loved ones would be themselves once more.

 Our loyalty and the desire that our husbands hold up their heads and be like other men have begotten all sorts of predicaments.
 We have been unselfish and self-sacrificing.
 We have told innumerable lies to protect our pride and our husbands' reputations.
-We have prayed, we have begged, we have been patient.
+We have prayed, we have beegged, we have been patient.
 We have struck out viciously.
 We have run away.
 We have been hysterical.
 We have been terror stricken.
 We have sought sympathy.
-We have had retaliatory love affairs with other men.
+We have had retaliatory love affairs with other men